-For more information on Create and Describe methods as well as DataWindow object properties and syntax, see the DataWindow Reference.
+For more information on Create and Describe methods as well as DataWindow object properties and syntax, see Section 5.2, "PowerBuilder: Modify and Describe methods for properties" in DataWindow Reference.

-Providing query ability to users
+3.4 Providing query ability to users

 When you call the Retrieve method for a DataWindow control, the rows specified in the DataWindow object's SELECT statement are retrieved.
 You can give users the ability to further specify which rows are retrieved during execution by putting the DataWindow into query mode.
 To do that, you use the Modify method or a property expression (the examples here use Modify).